bhatRV/CoronaVirus-Spread-Simulation/README.md

  ## OUTPUT

- Output will be displayed on the console along with the zombie positions at the end.
+ Output will be displayed on the console along with the activeZombie positions at the end.